muziejus/javascripting-english-major/3-programming.md

 <section id="if-statements">
 ## If statements

-An if statement is an example of “conditional statement.”
+An if statement is an example of **conditional statement**.
 That means that it behaves in a certain way depending on a condition.
 From the example above, we can read

 ```
 if userInput === "burrito";
   then console.log("Brilliant choice!");
 ```

-As “If the condition that the variable `userInput` is equivalent to the string ‘burrito’ is true, then log to the console the string ‘Brilliant choice!’”
+As “If the condition that the variable `userInput` is equivalent to the string ‘burrito’ is true, then respond to the console the string ‘Brilliant choice!’”

-That’s a mouthful, and it’s important to see it as three distinct steps:
+That’s a mouthful, but it is actually three distinct steps:

 1. The test of whether `userInput` is equivalent to the string “burrito.”
 2. If the test in 1. is `true`, then the condition in the if statement is met,